History of International Stuttering Awareness Day

 How to Observe International Stuttering Awareness Day

-Stutterers suffer from social stigma.
-Young stutterers can suffer bullying.
-Through the resources provided by International Stuttering Awareness Day, individuals and families can learn more about it.
+Stutterers suffer from social stigma that can lead to bullying in children and ostracism in adults.
+Through the resources provided by International Stuttering Awareness Day, individuals and families can learn more about how to support those with a stutter and decrease the stigma that surrounds it.

 Each year, the International Stuttering Association hosts an online event to mark International Stuttering Awareness Day.
 The public is free to participate in the online event, which focuses on a different theme every year and brings together individuals from around the world.

 When dealing with people who stammer, it is important to empathize with them.
 Learn how to interact by not finishing their sentences, making eye contact, and not urging them to take a breath or slow down.
 You may also ask questions if the individual being questioned agrees.